For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 1. Energy Ombudsman is the place to go if you have any unresolved complaints with your gas and electricity.

-2. Communications Ombudsman can help you resolve any disputes with your phone or broadband providers.
+2. Communications Ombudsman can help you resolve any disputes with your phone company or broadband providers.

 3. The Financial Ombudsman Service resolves disputes between financial services such as banks, insurers and lenders, and their customers.
 They'll give you an unbiased opinion and have the legal powers to correct any wrongdoing.